Do I Need To Use An Applicator With My Contraceptive Gel?

 How to use an applicator with your Caya contraceptive gel.

-Having worked with contraceptive gels (ContraGel, Caya Gel and Gygel) for some 15 years now there is one frequent question which frequently pops up in relation to using applicators for these gels.
+Having worked with contraceptive gels (ContraGel, Caya Gel, and Gygel) for over 15 years now, I’ve encountered a recurring question about using applicators for these gels:

 Do I Need To Buy A Vaginal Applicator For My Spermicide?

-To answer that question properly you need to understand why you are using spermicide or a contraceptive gel in the first place.
+To answer this question effectively, it’s crucial to understand the purpose of using spermicide or a contraceptive gel.

-When a diaphragm or cervical cap is used as a barrier contraceptive, a contraceptive gel is also required.
-This helps form a better seal between the barrier and the vagina, it can ‘capture’ and immobilise a lot of ejaculate by sticking to it whilst it’s pH or any active ingredients may also inmobilise the sperm.
+When a diaphragm or cervical cap is used as a barrier contraceptive, a contraceptive gel is essential.
+It enhances the seal between the barrier and the vagina, effectively capturing and immobilizing a significant amount of ejaculate by adhering to it.
+Additionally, the gel’s pH or active ingredients may also immobilize sperm.

 Firstly, Always Read The Instructions!

-As per the manufacturer’s instructions for use with all diaphragms and cervical caps that we know of, the rules are that you apply contraceptive gel to the barrier before insertion.
-Once the barrier is inserted it has the gel already in place.
+As per the guidelines for all diaphragms and cervical caps we’re aware of, the recommended procedure is to apply contraceptive gel to the barrier before insertion.
+Once the barrier is inserted, it’s already covered in gel.

-The same instructions that exist for all of the diaphragms and cervical caps that we are aware of on the market, state that after intercourse you should leave the barrier in place for six hours before removal, unless you intended to have intercourse a second time, when you would have to apply more contraceptive gel.
+Furthermore, the instructions for all diaphragms and cervical caps on the market state that after intercourse, the barrier should be left in place for six hours before removal, unless you intend to have intercourse again.
+In such cases, more contraceptive gel needs to be applied.

 Let’s look at why that is.